 We will also continue to meet commitments to the Indian Ocean Rim Association and the Australia-India Strategic Research Fund.

-- Trained 6,500 farmers (30 per cent of them women) in sustainable farming techniques, resulting in productivity and income gains.
+- Training for 15,000 farmers (30 per cent of them women) in sustainable farming techniques, resulting in productivity and income gains.

 - Increased capacity of water professionals to implement integrated water resource management in Pakistan, underpinned by Australian water modelling approaches.